This post contains compensated links. Please read our disclaimer for more info.

 We had organised with Bisma Cottages in Ubud to be picked up by their driver Darma to show us around Ubud and take us to look at Bisma.
 He took us to Tegallalang Rice Terraces and to the car park north of the main tourist look out.
 There was hardly anyone around but Mason may have managed to grab a few things from the ladies trying to sell us stuff!!
 Gorgeous views and a great opportunity of a family photo.
 We then drove into Ubud and down Jl Bisma to Bisma Cottages.
 Such a lovely spot and the 2 family sized cottages would have been perfect for our family of 4.
 Love the great value of this place and the pool was perfect for a cool off for the kids.

 Next we headed to the newly opened Milk and Madu for lunch.
 The decor and building was awesome and Mason decided the pot plants looked like they needed a water so proceeded to pee in them!
-Pizza, smoothies and coffees were yummy and highly recommend with kids.
-I needed to pick up a Hungry in Bali book that I had won from Watercress on Monkey Forest Road.
+The pizza and smoothies were perfect for the kids and the perfectly brewed coffee just what I needed!
+I next had to pick up a Hungry in Bali book that I had won from Watercress on Monkey Forest Road.
 One thing to note of Monkey Forest Road is that is only one way.
 To get the short distance to Watercress we needed to go down Jl Hanoman then do the loop around.
 As I knew we were going to have to do this I stopped into Coco Supermarket where Jl Hanoman and Jl Monkey Forest join.
 This is a large supermarket and great to load up on snacks and milks.

 It started pouring with rain at this time so we decided to head back to the Padma to meet Jed’s sister and her family.
 They had 3 kids aged 18mths, 5 years and 8 years old.
 The kids were very excited to see each other as they had been travelling around Australia.
 Lauren nearly gave me a big kiss for having the nannies waiting for their arrival.
 Berta had brought her friend Monica to help look after their kids and she was awesome too!!
 We had a great afternoon in the pool and the kids loved popping in and out of the kids club.